 The Bergman Week is a celebration of Ingmar Bergman (1918 – 2007), a world-renowned Swedish director, writer, and producer.
-It will run from 27 June to 3 July in 2016.
+It will run from 23 to 27 June in 2020.
 Several films will be screened.

 The Bergman Week is organized by the Bergman Center, a museum dedicated to the life and works of Ingmar Bergman.